-If a business can’t pay its debts on time or owes more than it owns, it may be forced to close — but there are other options.
+If your business cannot pay its debts on time, or owes more than it owns, it may be forced to close — but there are other options.

 To be insolvent means one of two things: